cwenham/Meep/README.md

 # Meep
-Meep (short for Message Pipeline) A .Net-Core framework for creating reactive message processing pipelines with an easy XML syntax
+Meep (short for Message Pipeline) A .Net-Core framework for creating reactive message processing pipelines with an easy XML syntax.

+In early development, expect breaking changes.